globulus/easyflavor/README.md

 }
 ```

 Note that primitive types in constructors aren't allowed given that the args list is an array of Object.
-For Kotlin, this isn't an issue as the processor will automatically wrap primitive types
+For Kotlin, this isn't an issue as the processor will automatically wrap primitive types.

 ### Multi-module support